PRESIDENT METHODY COLLEGIANS

 Gerry Beamish

-Gerry has been Honorary Secretary since the amalgamation of the Od Boys and Old Girls Associations.
+Gerry has been Honorary Secretary since the amalgamation of the Old Boys and Old Girls Associations, having previously served as President and Function Secretary for the Old Boys.
+He finished at Methody in 1963.

 HONORARY TREASURER